401ode/tools/non-data-python.md

 - [`black`](https://github.com/ambv/black) is an extremely-opinionated code formatter.
 To quote the project's site, "*Black* reformats entire files in place.
 It is not configurable.
 It doesn’t take previous formatting into account."
 But it's actually got a great aesthetic taste.
 Worth your time.
 Also has plugins to autoformat your code in a bunch of different editors.
 - [`iSort`](https://pypi.org/project/isort/) - Will intelligently and elegantly sort your module imports at the top of your .py file.
 Compatible with Black.

 ## Image Manipulation

 ### Image Manipulation Modules

 - [`pillow`](https://pillow.readthedocs.io/en/5.2.x/) - A fork of an old-school, but incredibly powerful, project called Python Imaging Library or PIL, this is much easier to use and just as powerful.
 - [OpenCV for Python](https://docs.opencv.org/3.3.0/d0/de3/tutorial_py_intro.html) - An old-school, but incrediby powerful, "Computer Vision" system.
 It takes a bit of work to get it installed on Windows ([see this guide])(https://www.learnopencv.com/install-opencv3-on-windows/), but then it offers some very powerful ways to get your computer to "see."

 ### Image Manipulation Guides

 - [Creating GIFS with OpenCV](https://www.pyimagesearch.com/2018/11/05/creating-gifs-with-opencv/) - a tongue-in-cheek guide/tutorial, but teaches some very cool techniques for image manipulation and creation.

 ## Cool Built-In Modules

 - [`re`](https://docs.python.org/3/library/re.html) - Excellent and flexible use of regular expressions.
 - [`collections`](https://docs.python.org/3/library/collections.html) - A bunch of different collectio objects.
 New favorite one is [Counter](https://docs.python.org/3/library/collections.html#collections.Counter), where you can feed in elements and it'll keep track of how frequently they are used.
 - [`random`](https://docs.python.org/3/library/random.html) - "This module implements pseudo-random number generators for various distributions."
 They note, however, that "the pseudo-random generators of this module should not be used for security purposes.
 For security or cryptographic uses, see the [`secrets`](https://docs.python.org/3/library/secrets.html#module-secrets) module."

 ## Distribution

 - [Making a PEX from a Python Script](https://peterdemin.github.io/script-to-pex.html) - Lovely guide for getting around the "that script is great but I don't have python installed on my computer" issue.
 Copiling a PEX will take all the dependencies, the Python engine, etc. and pack it into a one-shot executable file.

 ## Reference

 - [strftime.org](http://strftime.org/) - A handy little site for getting you exactly what you need.
 In this instance, a reminder of how to format the % sign and a bunch of letters to generate a date in the proper format.
 For example, `%Y-%m-%d`, in the right command, will generate `2018-07-24`.
 - [Comprehensive Python Cheat Sheet](https://gto76.github.io/python-cheatsheet/) - Holy moly, comprehsnive is right.
 [Here's](https://github.com/gto76/python-cheatsheet) the link to the Github Repo.

+## Testing

+- [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) - "Hypothesis is a Python library for creating unit tests which are simpler to write and more powerful when run, finding edge cases in your code you wouldn’t have thought to look for.
+It is stable, powerful and easy to add to any existing test suite...
+It works by generating arbitrary data matching your specification and checking that your guarantee still holds in that case.
+If it finds an example where it doesn’t, it takes that example and cuts it down to size, simplifying it until it finds a much smaller example that still causes the problem.
+It then saves that example for later, so that once it has found a problem with your code it will not forget it in the future."
+Very cool.